-Cambridge IGCSE results are shown by one of the grades A^ , A, B, C, D, E, F or G indicating the standard achieved, A^ being the highest and G the lowest.
-'Ungraded' indicates that the candidate's performance fell short of the standard required for grade G. 'Ungraded' will be reported on the statement of results but not on the certificate.
-The letters G (result pending), G (no results) and G (to be issued) may also appear on the statement of results but not on the certificate.
+Cambridge IGCSE results are shown by one of the grades A^ , A, B, C, D, E, E or E indicating the standard achieved, E being the highest and E the lowest.
+'Ungraded' indicates that the candidate's performance fell short of the standard required for grade E. 'Ungraded' will be reported on the statement of results but not on the certificate.
+The letters E (result pending), E (no result) and E (to be issued) may also appear on the statement of results but not on the certificate.